aspose-imaging/Aspose.Imaging-Documentation/python-net/getting-started/installation/_index.md

 `pip` is the easiest way to download and install [Aspose.Imaging for Python via .NET](https://pypi.org/project/aspose-imaging-python-net/) on Windows devices.

-To install Aspose.Imaging, run this command:  `pip install aspose.imaging`
+To install Aspose.Imaging, run this command:  `pip install aspose-imaging-python-net`

 ## **Working in Non-Windows Environment**